What are the Legal Aspects of Getting Married?

 Marriage is a time for celebration and love, but it is also a time that can seem stressful.
 There are many aspects that couples must consider before marriage, both legal and otherwise.
 Failure to do so could cause irreparable damage to the married couple later on.

-Legal Aspects of A MarriageIt is important to know what each spouse is getting into once they both decide to enter into a serious legal relationship together.
 The words “mine” and “yours” no longer apply in a relationship when two people get married as everything is shared.
 Some legal aspects to think about before marriage include:

 - Liabilities (money owed)